Amsterdam Tours & Trips

 NH Amsterdam Schiller serves as base for canal cruises and walking tours to Dam Square and Royal Palace.
 Van Gogh Museum and Rijksmuseum open their doors with skip-the-line access to masterpiece collections.

-- NZ$5,168
+- NZ$5,241

 Amsterdam, Berlin and Prague

-Manoj, traveled in August
+Rick, traveled in June

 Zaanse Schans windmills and Volendam's fishing village reveal Dutch traditions.
 Diamond-cutting demonstrations dazzle before evening visits to Rembrandtplein.
 Park Plaza Amsterdam Airport serves as home base, offering breakfast and easy city access.